tombouctou/confi/mongo/dotnet/article/index.md

 );
 ```

-And probably the easiest way to test this would be to create an endpoint, updating mongo record, waiting for the changes to propagate and then reading the data from the updated configuration:
+And probably the easiest way to test this would be to create an endpoint, updating the mongo record, waiting for the changes to propagate, and then reading the data from the updated configuration:

 ```csharp
 app.MapPut("simple/config", async (IMongoCollection<ConfigurationRecord> collection, IConfiguration configuration, JsonElement body) => {